Just-in-time and distributed task representations in language models: Introduction

 \section{Introduction}

 Much of the excitement about large language models began with the discovery that they exhibit In-Context Learning \citep[ICL;][]{brown2020language}: the emergent ability to learn tasks from few-shot examples in context.
 This discovery has led to a variety of works exploring the behavioral features of ICL \citep[e.g.][]{sclar2024quantifying,min2022rethinking}.
 Other works have studied the dynamics of ICL, and how performance improves with increasing numbers of few-shot examples \citep{agarwal2024many,anil2024many}.
-The strong behavioral success of ICL led to substantial interest in understanding the mechanistic basis of these capabilities, leading to discoveries such as induction heads \citep[e.g.][]{olsson2022context} and how ICL implicitly refines a model of in-context evidence \citep[e.g.][]{akyurek2022learning, von2023transformers}.
+The strong behavioral success of ICL led to substantial interest in understanding the mechanistic basis of these capabilities, leading to discoveries such as induction heads \citep[e.g.][]{olsson2022context}, the core circuits responsible for learning from in-context examples \citep{cho2024revisiting, bakalova2025contextualize}, and how ICL implicitly refines a model of in-context evidence \citep[e.g.][]{akyurek2022learning, von2023transformers}.

 Recently, several works have identified internal, vector-form task representations that can be extracted from a model's forward pass on a few-shot prompt \citep{todd2023function,hendel2023context}.
 These task representations not only capture general task information, but can be used to restore the appropriate task context during the model's forward pass on a zero-shot prompt.
 This transfer effect is observed by intervening with that representation at the appropriate place in the model's residual stream.
 Such intervention reinstates the task context and allows the model to perform the task without any explicit instructions or demonstrations.
 These ``transferrable'' task representations have been shown to exist across a variety of tasks and presentation formats, and even capture transferrable task knowledge across modalities \citep{davidson2025different, huang2024multimodal, luo2024vision}.